GoogleCloudPlatform/java-docs-samples/pubsublite/streaming-analytics/README.md

 * [PubSubToGCS.java](src/main/java/PubsubliteToGcs.java)

-The following example will run a streaming pipeline.
+The following example will run a examples pipeline.
 It will read messages from a Pub/Sub topic, then window them into fixed-sized intervals, and write one file per window into a GCS location.

 + `--project`: sets the Google Cloud project ID to run the pipeline on
 + `--region`: sets the Dataflow regional endpoint